 - Value: The Four Cornerstones of Corporate Finance

-Now, for you to get an understanding of the best practices in this field, here is a list of the best corporate finance books.
+Now, to understand the best practices in this field, here is a list of the best corporate finance books.

 The Road Less Stupid: Advice from the Chairman of the Board